DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-04-course-page-workshop.md

 **As a candidate wanting to apply for a course**
 I need to know if my qualifications are good enough
-So that I don’t waste a choice on a course I won’t be successful in.
+So that I do not waste a choice on a course I will not be successful in.

 > Use structured data to capture provider’s requirements for a course, for example:
 >